Contact Sussex Damp Experts Now to Speak With an Expert.

 Do you suspect your house is infested with dry rot spread?
 If you are unsure what type of rot your property is affected by, we can assist.
 Our team of professionals has extensive experience identifying, removing, and treating wood rot, so you don’t have to.

-We are members of the Property Care Association and Trust Mark, and all of our rot treatments come with an XX-year guarantee.
+We are members of Trust Mark, and all of our rot treatments come with an 30-year guarantee.
 Give us a call on 01273 257 765 to speak with our staff about professional rot treatment or to organise a full rot survey on your house.
 If you want a skilled surveyor to determine if you have rot issues, you can schedule a survey appointment online or by phone.

 If your home or business is experiencing issues with suspected dry rot infestation, we would recommend a professional timber survey conducted on your property.
 If you believe you have dry rot in your property, get in touch with our team today on 01273 257 765 or fill in a contact form to book a thorough property survey with our dry rot experts.